Getting to El Salvador

 - Departure tax $32 USD at airport upon leaving the country

-Note: Monetary unit is US dollar (best carry $20 USD bills).
+Note: Monetary unit is US dollar (best carry $20 USD notes).

-El Salvador is located in Central America and it borders the Pacific Ocean to the south, Guatemala to the west, Honduras to the north and east, and Nicaragua to the east, in the waters of the Gulf of Fonseca.
+El Salvador is located in Central America and it borders the Pacific Ocean to the south, Guatemala to the west, Honduras to the north and east.
+Nicaragua is to the east, across the waters of the Gulf of Fonseca.

 Our Surf Resorts are located in La Libertad and Las Flores.
 Both locations have waves suitable for any level of surfers.
 Our surf resorts are in two different locations in El Salvador: